d2s/Documentation/_posts/2018-04-10-Snapshots.md

 ### Create a snapshot task

-In the samples below the source catalog is `/Volumes/Home/thomas/GitHub/` and the snapshots of backups are saved on server `10.0.0.57` in catalog `/backup2/RsyncOSX/snapshots/GitHub/`.
+In the samples below:

+- the source catalog is `/Volumes/Home/thomas/GitHub/`
+- and the snapshots in catalog `/backup2/RsyncOSX/snapshots/GitHub/` on server `10.0.0.57`

-Select the snapshots in optional parameters to utilize snapshots.
-Only the backup part (not restore) is created utilizing snapshots.
+To create a snapshot task set the `snapshots` to on in the optional parameters.

 ![Main view](/images/RsyncOSX/master/snapshots/createtask.png)

 ### Ready for next snapshot

-The rsync command shows the command to be executed.
-Important: **do not** copy and paste command for execution within a terminal window.
+The rsync command shows the command to be executed. **Important: do not** copy and paste command for execution within a terminal window.
 RsyncOSX saves the number `n` to the configuration.
 The number `n` is the next snapshot number.
 The number `n` is used when computing the parameter for rsync and is picked up from the configuration.

 ![Main view](/images/RsyncOSX/master/snapshots/readyforbackup.png)

 ### Snapshot administration

 The administration part supports delete of `n - 1` snapshots.
-The last snapshot is not deleted.
+The last snapshot `n` is never deleted.
 After a delete the view is updated to reflect the current number of snapshot catalogs.
 The number of snapshots to be deleted are marked red.

 ![Main view](/images/RsyncOSX/master/snapshots/delete.png)

 ## Logs, search and restore

 A full restore of the latest snapshot by utilizing the full restore.
-It is recommende to restore to a temporary catalog.
+It is recommended to restore to a temporary catalog.

 ![Main view](/images/RsyncOSX/master/snapshots/fullrestore.png)